xbdmHQ/Offshore.CAT-Reworked/README.md

 | [xbdmhq.github.io/Offshore.CAT](https://xbdmhq.github.io/Offshore.CAT/) (Scraped The Source) | GitHub | Microsoft | Netherlands

 ### Contribute
-- Want to add more offshore list?, Make a issue or pull request
+- Want to add more offshore list?, Make a pull request
-- Want to also be on the instance list?, Make a issue or pull request
+- Want to also be on the instance list?, Make a pull request

+### TODO

+- Increase SEO
+- FIX Mobile Support
+- Add New Catagories

 ### Mirror (Backups)